 At the University of Mississippi, you can earn an Academic Merit scholarship based on your GPA and SAT/ACT score.
 Their admissions website notes that "Entering freshmen, minimum 3.0 high-school GPA.
-A minimum 23 ACT for MS Residents (1050 SAT or 1130 SAT-R) or 25 ACT for nonresidents (1130 SAT or 1200 SAT-R)" are considered for the Academic Excellence scholarship.
+A minimum 23 ACT for MS Residents (1050 SAT or 1130 SAT-R) or 25 ACT for nonresidents (1130 SAT or 1200 SAT-R)" are considered for the Academic Merit scholarship.
 You are automatically considered after being admitted to the University of Mississippi.